Akarbale

 The Bale language, Akar-Bale (also Balwa or Balawa), is an extinct Southern Great Andamanese language once spoken in the Andaman Islands in Ritchie's Archipelago, Havelock Island, and Neill Island.

 History

+The Akarbale language (also known as Akar-Bale or Balwa) was Southern Great Andamanese language spoken traditionally by the Bale people in the Ritchie Archipelago of the Andaman Islands, including Havelock and Neil Island.
+According to historical records the language declined quickly during the late 19th century and early 20th century.
+The main reasons are the British colonization, introduction of new diseases and the displacement of indigenous population.

 The Bale disappeared as a distinct people sometime after 1931.
+The Akarbale language became extinct by the mid twentieth century.
+The limited linguistic documentation comes mainly from works of Richard C. Temple followed by S. Manoharan, George van Driem, and Raoul Zamponi.
+This managed to preserve valuable information about it.

 Grammar

 The Great Andamanese languages are agglutinative languages, with an extensive prefix and suffix system.
 They have a distinctive noun class system based largely on body parts, in which every noun and adjective may take a prefix according to which body part it is associated with (on the basis of shape, or functional association).
 Thus, for instance, the *aka- at the beginning of the language names is a prefix for objects related to the tongue.